 The Church was under the leadership of the Deacons, with Deacon Jerry A. Smith serving as chairperson.
 On the first Sunday in April of 1996, Dr. Wade Richmond became our Interim Pastor.
 He served until the first Sunday in August 1996.

 In 2004, the Carmel Empowerment Incorporated, a non-profit 501 (c)3 organization was established.
-Dr. Howard has done extensive research in grant writing and has applied and continues to apply for grants for the advancement of our church.
-He has applied and received a grant that enabled us to employ a Ministry of Christian Education and Evangelism/Outreach.
+Dr. Howard has done extensive research in Grant Writing and has applied and continues to apply for Grants for the advancement of our Church.
+He applied and received a Grant that enabled us to employ a Minister of Christian Education and Evangelism/Outreach.
 To expand our Outreach Ministry, we aired a live radio broadcast which aired each Sunday during the 10:00a.m.
 Worship.

 In November 2008, Deacon Juanita B. Armistead and Gloria Woolfolk preached their trial sermons and were licensed to preach the Gospel.
 To involve the Ministers in the church, Dr. Howard appointed Rev. Sarah Dabney as Minister of Visitation; Rev. Wilhemenia Parker-Cunningham as Minister of Young Adults, Substance Abuse and LoCaSha Ministries; Rev. Andrew Diggs, who had served as Minister of Christian Education and Evangelism, was later appointed Executive Director of Carmel Empowerment; Rev. Juanita B. Armistead, who now serves as Minister of Christian Education; and Rev. Michelle Laws, who has been appointed to lead the Intergenerational Ministry.